Harrison Stickle Hike

 Sticklebarn Tavern Langdale

-The image below is of the Old Dungeon Ghyl Hotel, situated about one mile west of the New Dungeon Ghyl Hotel.
+The image below is of the Old Dungeon Ghyl Hotel, one mile west of the New Dungeon Ghyl Hotel.
 The road down the valley basically ends here, there is a single lane hill road that leads back to Langdale over the hills.
 Only a farm track and the Cumbria Way go any further west.

 The orange part on the top of this image is a para glider that has just jumped off the mountain.